 As soon as you use the Gimp ellipse tool, you’ll see that it really wants to create an ellipse, and not a circle.
 To create a circle in Gimp, hold down the [Shift] and [Alt] keys as you drag the mouse, and you’ll see that it creates an actual circle.

 I ran into one problem consistently when trying to draw a circle in Gimp.
 Using Gimp 2.6.3 on Mac OS X 10.6.x, when I clicked the Select menu and Border menu item, Gimp seemed to lose focus on my ellipse/circle.
-I actually have no idea how to fix this problem, other than to restart Gimp, which does fix the problem.
+I don’t know how to fix this problem at the moment, other than to restart Gimp, which does fix the problem.

 I’ll try to come back here at some point and add some screenshots to make this tutorial a little easier to follow, but until then, I hope this tutorial on creating a circle in Gimp has been helpful.